armory/spinnaker-operator/doc/spinnaker-accounts.md

 ```

 ### `metadata.name`
 This is the name of the `SpinnakerAccount`.
-It needs to be unique across all
-accounts - not just type of account as in Spinnaker.
+It needs to be unique across all accounts - not just type of account as in Spinnaker.

 ### `spec.type`
-Account type, see below for current support:
+Account type.
+See below for current support:

 | Account type | Status | Notes |
 |------------|----------|-------|